Who We Are

 Our Vision for Ohio

-At OOC, we are building a social movement with the capacity to shape a new Ohio economy that expands opportunity, dismantles implicit racial and gender biases, and increases democratic participation through voting and day-to-day organizing.
+At OOC, we are building a social movement with the capacity to shape a new Ohio economy that expands opportunity, promotes racial and gender equality, and increases democratic participation through voting and day-to-day organizing.

 We recognize that this is a long-term project, with results that may take ten or more years to achieve.
 OOC has a core commitment to the development of everyday people, to their political formation and resulting capacity to build power for themselves.
 We believe that lasting social change occurs from the bottom-up, in church basements and union halls, at community centers and on the doors.